CoderCartikey/CoderCartikey/README.md

 ## Also into

-Skateboarding · Sketching · Filmmaking & Video Editing · Photography · Previously ran a YouTube channel (~900 subs) [Deleted NOW]
+Skateboarding · Sketching · Filmmaking & Video Editing · Previously ran a YouTube channel (~900 subs) [Deleted NOW]